-Kids are always having fun and are rarely stressed.
+Kids are always having fun and rarely experience stress.

-So what better way for coping with stress than to take some time to play with them?
+So what better way to cope with the feeling than to take some time to play with them?

-Chances are you’ll be laughing and goofing around in no time at all.
+Chances are you’ll be laughing and goofing around in no time.

-In fact, you’ll wonder why you didn’t do this year’s ago as the stress quickly melts from your body.
+You’ll wonder why you didn’t do this year’s ago as the pressure quickly melts from your body.

 Ask yourself these questions:

 - What helped you get through the situation?

 - What did you learn?